 Attribute Description DAY The day of the week on which to defer messages.
 This attribute is specified with an integer where 0=Sunday, 1=Monday, 2=Tuesday, etc. You can specify a range of days (for example, 1-5 for Monday through Friday) If no value is specified, all week is assumed.
 TIME The time of day the DEFER action should be performed.
-This attribute is the local time specified in HH: MM or HH format, using the 24-hour clock (00:00 or 00 is midnight).
+This attribute is the local time specified in HH:MM or HH format, using the 24-hour clock (00:00 or 00 is midnight).
 This attribute must be specified.
-You can specify a duration of time during which deferred messages can be delivered using the following syntax: time_interval controls the start and stop times during which actions should be performed specified in HH: MM-HH: MM format or in HH-HH format.
-You also can specify a time at which to begin storing a batch of deferred messages and an interval of time during which to deliver the deferred messages using the following syntax: batch_spec controls the time to start batching messages and the interval during which to deliver the batch of deferred messages specified in HH: MM@HH: MM format or in HH@HH format.
+You can specify a duration of time during which deferred messages can be delivered using the following syntax: time_interval controls the start and stop times during which actions should be performed specified in HH:MM-HH:MM format or in HH-HH format.
+You also can specify a time at which to begin storing a batch of deferred messages using the following syntax: batch_spec controls the time to start batching messages and the interval during which to deliver the batch of deferred messages specified in HH:MM@HH:MM format or in HH@HH format.